Article by Julian Bore

 These green walls consist of several species of plants, which generate oxygen, absorb pollutants and help moderate the hum of constant traffic noise.
 The plants are designed to survive off an automated irrigation system that would be supplemented by rainwater.
 They’d be grown not in soil, but in a cloth of specific density that allows the root of a plant to interweave into the cloth.
 It is an admirable initiative by the locals, and government alike.

 Image Via: Inhabitat

 A totally unique concept, it takes its inspiration from hydroponics and throws a curveball at the very idea of vertical gardening.
-The suspended landscape would consist of oxygen rich plants, which would filter twenty percent of carbon dioxide emissions, whilst the horizontal underside would be designed on alternating hard and soft landscape.
+The suspended landscape would consist of oxygen-rich plants, which would filter twenty percent of carbon dioxide emissions, whilst the horizontal underside would be designed on alternating hard and soft landscapes.